New lemon car laws introduced to protect consumers who have bought defective or faulty vehicles

 Beginning 1 September 2019 the Queensland government finally introduced new lemon laws to protect consumers who purchase defective motor vehicles.
 The changes came after an inquiry into the matter recommended that consumers need further protections.
 Almost all other developed countries have had comprehensive lemon laws for decades.

-However buyers should still beware: if you purchase a motor vehicle from a private individual that is not a motor dealer, you are not covered and so assume that you are buying on a ‘as is, where is’ basis in those situations, or get advice from a lawyer if you want the get a written contract with the seller which makes additional warranties.
+However buyers should still beware: if you purchase a motor vehicle from a private individual that is not a motor dealer, you are not covered and so assume that you are buying on an ‘as is, where is’ basis in those situations, or get advice from a lawyer if you want to get a written contract with the seller which makes additional warranties.

 If you are planning on purchasing a pricey vehicle, or if you have bought a vehicle which you think is a lemon, it’s important that you get legal advice immediately.